Blog

 When it comes to healing from trauma, we often focus on talk therapy, mindfulness, and other therapeutic practices, which are all important.
 But one aspect that is sometimes overlooked—yet incredibly powerful—is the role of pleasure in healing the nervous system.

 When it comes to healing from trauma, we often focus on talk therapy, mindfulness, and other therapeutic practices, which are all important.
 But one aspect that is sometimes overlooked—yet incredibly powerful—is the role of pleasure in healing the nervous system.
-I’m not just talking about fleeting pleasures like eating chocolate or binging your favorite Netflix series (though, yes, those can help too!).
-I’m talking about connecting to the sensory, bodily experiences that bring deep satisfaction and joy—pleasures that can be as simple as feeling the warmth of the sun on your skin or as profound as sharing exquisitely pleasurable touch.
+That is, connecting to sensory, bodily experiences that bring feelings of satisfaction, ease, pleasure, and joy—pleasures that can be as simple as feeling the warmth of the sun on your skin or as profound as sharing exquisitely pleasurable touch.

 1. Pleasure Calms the Nervous System